Free or Cheap Decorating Advice

 Tip: Always, always ask retailers if they offer a military discount.
 Both Home Depot and Lowes do, as well as Pottery Barn.

 Jo-Ann Fabric and Craft Stores: The possibilities are really endless here for decorating your home inexpensively.
 They offer plenty of seasonal décor, fabric, and small furnishings to enhance any space.
 I like the way they grab all of their deals and coupons and put them in one collective space.
-There isn’t any hunting or searching for the weekly deals.
+There isn’t any hunting or searching for weekly deals.

-They also have a very unique take for online learning.
+They also have a very unique take on online learning.
 Their Craftsy classes are online training opportunities for relatively inexpensive fees.
 For example, photography classes are learned at your own pace and start at about $25.00.
-Sewing Custom Curtains and Draperies is priced at $19.99 and also done at your pace.
+Sewing Custom Curtains and Draperies is priced at $19.99 and is also done at your pace.
 The best way to view classes is through the Craftsy App or on your personal computer.

 Tips: Set up a dedicated email to receive retailers' promotions only.
 Newly registered customers usually will get a 10 percent coupon just for signing up.
 From then on you can expect daily or weekly coupons and sales fliers to appear.

 home_stagingIt’s a lot of work to get a temporary home ready quickly for your family to be comfortable.
-The pre-planning involved to envision your beautiful things in another home down the line adds another dimension of thought.
+The pre-planning involved in envisioning your beautiful things in another home down the line adds another dimension of thought.
 This doesn’t mean there aren’t savings to be had.
 If you examine those store mailers carefully and scour your favorite retailers’ emails and websites, it will be fun to catch additional deals.

 Bonus Tip: Look into local community colleges or technical schools near you.
 Many offer military discounts and the personal growth classes are ever-changing.
 I have seen beginning sewing, home staging, floral arranging, and various home decorating options.
 Some have been so specific to have "budget," "inexpensive," or "easy" in the class titles.